PatheticMustan/Discord-Bot-Quickstart/README.md

 Setup Discord bots really fast!

-Comes with gitignore, requires, and Discord.js installed.
+Comes with a ping bot, with the env files